...

 Liquid Silicone Rubber Injection Molding

 Liquid Silicone Rubber (LSR) injection molding creates flexible, durable, and thermally stable parts.
-It’s particularly suited for products that must withstand extreme temperatures and stress, such as medical devices and heat-resistant cookware.
+It’s particularly suited for medical devices and cookware due to its durability and chemical resistance.

 Cube Molding